Who Qualifies for Tech Workshops in Connecticut

 Conclusion

-Q: What types of projects are eligible for funding in Connecticut?
+Q: What types of organizations are eligible to apply for grants in Connecticut?

 Eligible Regions